 02 of 06

-Normandy is known for butter and apples, and this 40 km route takes you through some quaint villages on your way to tasting what Americans would call hard cider, which kept the colonies fueled for quite a while.
+Normandy is known for butter and apples, and this 25-mile (40-kilometer) route takes you through some quaint villages on your way to tasting what Americans would call hard cider, which kept the colonies fueled for quite a while.
 Your target is the producers of "AOC Pays d'Auge" cider, which produces Cidre de Cambremer.

 You might also be able to taste Pommeau de Normandie and the apple "brandy" called Calvados.